P&O Norwegian Fjords Cruise Review

 The on-board cinema provides one of hundreds – perhaps thousands – of things to do whilst at sea.

-When you think cruise ships like this are sometimes out at sea for many days at a time – for instance if you’re cruising to the Caribbean you might spend six days straight out at sea and they have to somehow keep over 5,000 passengers happy and entertained for all that time.
+When you think cruise ships like Iona are sometimes out at sea for many days at a time – for instance if you’re cruising to the Caribbean you might spend six days straight out at sea and they have to somehow keep over 5,000 passengers happy and entertained for all that time.

 We found the shows in the Headliners Theatre very entertaining.
 It’s hard to believe a theatre of this size is on board a ship out at sea!